It is possible to breastfeed more than two babies, exclusively?!

 - Breastfeeding can save up to 10 hours of work per week compared to formula feeding.

 - Breastfeeding provides superior bonding with each baby, especially if the mother practices skin to skin contact.

 - Breast milk is free, whereas formula costs for multiples can get quite expensive.

 - Babies, who are fed formula, are at higher risk of getting ill.
 Since most multiples are born preterm, the risk of illness is even higher, making the consumption of breast milk even more important.
-Read more about the immunity that breast milk offers.

 Before Your Babies are Born

 - Attend a childbirth preparation class.
 Find out about avoiding unnecessary birth interventions that can cause breastfeeding problems.

 - Find a breastfeeding counselor that has experience in helping mothers who breastfeed multiples.

 - Rent a hospital grade, double action, electric breast pump.
 Make provision for storage of breast milk.